During the Black Friday Cyber Monday (BFCM) weekend in 2022, Shopify merchants hit $7.5 billion in sales.

 Here are two key dates to keep in mind:

-The concept of “Green Monday” was developed by eBay in 2007.
-It refers to the Monday that’s at least 10 days before Christmas.
-Holiday shoppers are in full swing on this day, which makes it a critical time to increase your marketing efforts.
+The concept of “Green Monday” was developed by eBay in 2007 to commemorate its busiest day of last-minute gift shopping.
+It falls on the second Monday in December, and it’s a critical time to increase your marketing efforts.

 During Free Shipping Day, ecommerce stores often provide free shipping on all items, and guarantee delivery by Christmas Eve.
-If your store participates this year, be sure to set shipping expectations upfront with customers.
+If your store participates this year, be sure to set clear shipping expectations with holiday shoppers.

 You can use one of several Shopify apps to show whether products in a customer’s cart are eligible to ship within a quick time frame.
 If the products won’t arrive in time, identify them in the cart as shipping separately.
 You can warn them on the product page or a sales landing page, as well.

-With an app like AfterShip, you can automatically generate labels, refunds, and emails to save time and enhance your customers’ shopping experience.
+An app like AfterShip Returns can address this customer pain point.
+You can automatically generate labels, refunds, and emails to save time and enhance your customers’ shopping experience.
 You can also customize your portal to look and feel like your website.
 Likewise, create specific Black Friday policies for final sale and discounted items.

 Data shows that most people start their product search on Amazon.
-However, it’s tough to stand out in a sea of Amazon products.
+However, it can be tough to stand out in a sea of Amazon products.
 That’s why it’s important to allocate some of your advertising budget to Amazon Ads, which offers sellers valuable tools like:

-But if you think of Black Friday as the Super Bowl of online shopping, then buying ads and listing products on Amazon will help boost awareness for emerging brands.
-And you can use that exposure to attract satisfied customers to your site long-term.
+If you think of Black Friday as the Super Bowl of online shopping, then buying ads and listing products to sell on Amazon will help boost awareness for emerging brands.
+And you can use that exposure to attract satisfied customers to your site long term.

 “We realized it is hard for people to have faith in a new brand, especially for something as sensitive as footwear.
 We really liked the idea of Amazon being able to list our products side by side with the bigger legacy brands.
 That helped validate our product,” says Nolan Walsh, co-founder at Thursday Boots.

-The footwear brand only lists its bestselling items on Amazon.
+The footwear brand lists some of its bestselling items on Amazon.
 It then entices repeat business by selling new product launches exclusively on the Thursday Boots site.
-More Amazon promotional ideas can be found in our post outlining the multichannel sales benefits of working with Amazon and eBay.
+More Amazon promotional ideas can be found in the Shopify post outlining the multichannel sales benefits of working with Amazon and eBay.

+Upselling and cross-selling products can be an effective strategy to bolster your Black Friday sales.
 Upselling is when you persuade customers to buy a more expensive or upgraded version of items or add-ons to boost the total sale amount.
-Cross-selling involves offering shoppers a product that complements their original purchase.
-Ecommerce companies that employ these tactics see a10% to 30% boost in revenue on average.
+Cross-selling, meanwhile, involves offering shoppers a product that complements their original purchase.
+Ecommerce companies that employ these types of product recommendation tactics see a 10% to 30% boost in revenue, on average.

-To upsell the right way, put yourself in the mind of your customer and figure out what will help your customer win.
-It’s a softer sales tactic that acts more like a friendly recommendation to help them make the right purchase.
+To upsell effectively, consider envisioning yourself as the customer.
+Figure out what might help your customer needs.
+It’s a softer sales technique that acts more like a friendly recommendation to help them make the right purchase.

-Cross-selling can also act as a reminder for both new and repeat customers who might otherwise leave something behind.
-In the example below, a coffee company upsells a bigger bag for three more dollars, then cross-sells coffee filters to increase average order value (AOV).
+Cross-selling can also serve as a reminder for both new and repeat customers who might otherwise leave something behind.
+For a hypothetical coffee company, this might look like upselling a bigger bag for three dollars more, then cross-selling its coffee filters to increase average order value (AOV).

-BNPL is one of the fastest growing ecommerce payment methods.
+BNPL is one of the fastest growing ecommerce payment methods and is popular among 25% of Americans.
 The market size is expected to top $39 billion by 2030, with an annual growth rate of 26% from 2022 to 2030.
-Brands like Nordstrom, American Eagle, Morphe, and Alo Yoga have adopted BNPL options on their checkout page.
+Brands like Nordstrom, American Eagle, and Morphe have adopted BNPL options on their checkout page.

-Preparing your ecommerce store for Black Friday Cyber Monday: A contingency plan
+Preparing your ecommerce store for Black Friday Cyber Monday in 5 steps

-Recurring issues can have a serious impact on your fourth-quarter earnings.
+Recurring issues—from supply chain demands to order fulfillment to ecommerce platform load times—can have a serious impact on your fourth-quarter earnings.
 The following steps will help you troubleshoot any unexpected problems.

 Perhaps someone is having trouble loading the payment information page to add a credit card.
 Determine what device they’re using, and in which browser and version.

-Get screenshots to help your team replicate, or reverse-engineer, the problem someone’s having.
+Request screenshots to help your team replicate, or reverse-engineer, the customer’s problem.
 It might be affecting other customers as well.
-You’ll also have to filter out “local” issues that may not be caused by your site or servers.
+Also, filter out “local” issues that may not be caused by your site or servers.

-Shopify’s Status Page can help you determine if this is an isolated event or system-wide issue.
-Engineers are performing 24/7 monitoring and will update any unusual problems within minutes of them occurring.
+Shopify’s Status page can help you determine if this is an isolated event or system-wide issue.
+Engineers are performing 24/7 monitoring, and will update any unusual problems within minutes of their occurrence.

-A rule of thumb is to always test new apps and themes on your “backup” or staging development store first.
-Then replicate the exact working conditions, as your live production site should be able to spot problems on the backup version before pushing the problematic app combination to the site your visitors are hitting.
+Always test new apps and themes on your “backup” or staging development store first.
+Then, replicate the exact working conditions, as your live production site should be able to spot problems on the backup version before pushing the problematic app combination to the live site.

-They can also help you test drive these settings.
+Tap Shopify Plus’s priority technical support.
+The team can help you test drive the settings for your apps, themes, and other functions.
 Connect through email, chat, or phone by heading over to Settings > Account page in your admin portal.

 Monitor inventory levels